Poison (TV series)

 Poison is a 2019 Indian Hindi-language action crime thriller web series that is streaming on ZEE5.
-The 11-episode web series is written by Shiraz Ahmed and directed by Jatin Wagle.
+The 11-episode series is written by Shiraz Ahmed and directed by Jatin Wagle.
 It stars Arbaaz Khan, Riya Sen, Freddy Daruwala and Tanuj Virwani.
 The series is Arbaaz Khan's digital debut.

 Synopsis

-Ranveer (Tanuj) completes his prison sentence for a crime he didn't commit.
+Ranveer (Tanuj Virwani) completes his prison sentence for a crime he did not commit.
 He sets out to Goa in a quest for revenge.
 Vikram (Freddy) is a DSP who aspires to become the police commissioner and sets out to nab Antonio Verghese (Arbaaz), a don who operates from Goa.
 What happens when the lives of these three men entwine with each other forms the crux of the series.